Royal MCP Documentation

 Tools not appearing in Claude

-- Disconnect and reconnect the MCP connector in Claude Desktop
+- Disconnect and reconnect the MCP connector in Claude (delete the existing one, wait 30 seconds, re-add it fresh).

 Frequently Asked Questions